deepakkarki/js-projects/readme.md

-bunch of JS projects from WesBos's JS 30 series.
+Bunch of JS projects from WesBos's JS 30 series.